tcalmant/ipopo/website-ipopo/source/tutorials/manipulation.rst

 resources, etc.

-As always, the ``ComponentFactory`` decorator must be the last to be called as it will complete the manipulation with the final injections.
+As always, the ``ComponentFactory`` decorator must be the last to be called as it will apply the manipulation with the final injections.